๎ซ

 Military-connected children are our mission.
 They need you.

 When you choose to open your home to military-connected children you strengthen your community.
 You give Airmen the choice to place their children with well-trained, nurturing caregivers who truly understand the mission and the challenges our children face.
-When our children are taken care of, Airmen can do the jobs that keep us all safe.
+When our kids are taken care of, Airmen can do the jobs that keep us all safe.

-Why Open Your Home to Military-Connected Children?
+Why Make Choose to Open Your Home to Military-Connected Children?

 • Spouses and retirees can generate significant supplemental income while staying at home with their own children

-• FCC training and licensing PCS’s with you (each State has licensing requirements)
+• FCC training and licensing PCSโ€™s with you (each State has licensing requirements)

 • As an FCC caregiver you become an independent business owner and develop a highly sought-after skill set